 Symptoms of a Migraine

 Some people with migraines experience what is known as aura, which is the gradual worsening of symptoms that lead to a migraine — such as pins and needles in the arms or legs, difficulty speaking, and or vision loss.
 Other symptoms of a migraine include:

 - Food cravings

-There is debate, however, whether migraines cause anxiety, or the opposite is true, and anxiety causes migraines.
+There is debate, however, whether migraines cause anxiety or anxiety causes migraines.